 Perhaps you were poking around in your attic and stumbled across some old stock certificates, or received some as part of an inheritance.
 Maybe the company is defunct.
 But maybe, just maybe, those old stock certificates are worth some money -- possibly a lot of money.
 Cashing in those old stock certificates isn’t too difficult as long as the company is still doing business.
 The hard part is likely to be tracking down the company that issued them.

-Contact the company’s transfer agent once you’ve located the company.
 A transfer agent is a firm that handles the administration of the company’s stock and other securities.
 You can obtain contact information from the company by writing or calling its stockholder services office.
 The transfer agent will tell you what you need to cash in old stock certificates.
 For example, if you inherited the stock, you may need to provide a copy of the probated will.